 How Long Does a Restraining Order Last?

-If you have been served with an emergency protective order, which is issued when immediate protection is needed for another person, it will last 7 days.
-If you have been served with a temporary protective order, which is issued to provide protection to a victim throughout the duration of the case, it will stay in effect until the case concludes.
-If you have been served with a permanent restraining order, which is enforceable only after a hearing is conducted and both parties have a chance to be heard, it can last up to 5 years.
+How long your restraining order lasts will depend on the type of restraining order issued against you.
+If you have been served with an emergency protective order, which is issued when immediate protection is needed for another person, it will typically last for seven days.
+A temporary protective order, which is issued to provide protection to a victim throughout the duration of the case, will stay in effect until the case concludes.
+If you have been served with a permanent restraining order, which is enforceable only after a hearing is conducted and both parties have a chance to be heard, it can last for up to five years.
 If you have been served with a civil harassment restraining order, issued to prevent harassment and stalking of another person, it is enforceable until a court hearing is held.
 A court hearing usually occurs within 15 to 22 days.

 If you have been served with a restraining order you must comply with the terms of the restraining order for the term specified.
 If you do not comply with the restraining order you will be subject to the consequences that go along with a violation of the restraining order, including arrest for violating a court order.

 Although a restraining order typically lasts for five years, there can be circumstances that will allow you to terminate the restraining order early.
 An experienced restraining order lawyer will be able to help you argue that the restraining order against you should be terminated.